Work Law = Employment Law

 Personal Grievances

 A personal grievance is any concern, problem or complaint that you may wish to raise with your employer.
-It could relate to anything, for example working conditions, pay, failure of process, or any aspect of how your employer is treating you or allowing colleagues to treat you.
+It could relate to anything, for example working conditions, pay, failure of process, unfair dismissal or any aspect of how your employer is treating you or allowing colleagues to treat you.

 The timing of lodging a grievance is crucial.
 You must bring the issue to the attention of your employer within 90 days prior to raising the personal grievance.
-If you doubt the validity of your grievance, the timing of raising it, or what remedies you should ask for, you can call us for free advice.
+If you doubt the validity of your grievance, the timing of raising it, or what remedies you should ask for, you can contact us for free advice.

 Unfair Dismissal